Daves Barker man skirt

 Man skirts can be tailored to your wishes

-If you have an idea about how you should like a kilt or a man’s skirt - your skirt - to look like, you could also go to a tailor and have one made.
+If you have an idea about how you would like a kilt or a man’s skirt - your skirt - to look like, you could go to a tailor and have one made.

-On a forum it several years ago was debated, how a kilt, should it be redesigned or product developed should look like.
-Up came the idea of, for convenience, having no pleats at the rear.
-Following that track one member actually had three “neo-classic” kilts made for him, one being in tartan, made by a German kilt maker, the two others solid black, but in different fabrics and sewn by a dressmaker in Berlin.
-As he a couple of years ago would no longer wear them, he offered me them for free.
+On a forum several years ago, it was debated how a kilt should look, if it should be redesigned, or have a product development.
+For improved convenience, one suggestion was to move the pleats to the sides.
+Following that track, one member had three “neo-classic” kilts made for him.
+One of them was a tartan kilt, made by a German kilt maker; the other two were solid black, but in different fabrics and sewn by a dressmaker in Berlin.
+As he, a couple of years ago, would no longer wear them, he asked me if I would like to have them.
 I immediately accepted, of course.

-They all are 4 yard, 24” long and the aprons are going from hip to hip like on a traditional kilt.
-The tartan version is closed by means of straps and buckles and has loops for a kilt belt.
-The black are closed by Velcro and have loops for men's normal belts.
-Further they are having a deep inside pocket with a vertical zipper.
+They are all 4-yard, 24” long, and the aprons are going from hip to hip like on a traditional kilt.
+The tartan version is closed with straps and buckles and has loops for a kilt belt.
+The black ones are closed by Velcro and have loops for men's normal belts.
+Further, they have a deep inside pocket with a vertical zipper.

-In today’s world they make a lot of sense sense, whether they are kilts, kilt variants or male skirts.
-On the gallery pages I have placed the tartan design under tartan kilts, the black ones under skirts.
+In today’s world, they make a lot of sense, whether they are kilts, kilt variants or male skirts.
+On the gallery pages, I have placed the tartan design under Tartan kilts , the black ones under skirts.

-Black, tailored skirts.
-Identical design but one made of a heavy weight, the other of a light weight fabric.
+Black tailored skirt Black, tailored skirts.
+Identical design, but one made of a heavyweight, the other of a lightweight pure new wool.
+Græfin Berlin

 It is not for every man to make his own skirts.
 He must have skills in designing and sewing techniques.
-But I have an example and a very good one.
+Nevertheless, I have an example and a very good one.
 It's Dirk, a German, living in Rheinland-Westfalen.
-Looking at his often colourful skirts you feel that discussing whether they are masculine or feminine or for men or women makes no sense.
+Looking at his colourful skirts, you feel that discussing whether they are masculine or feminine, or are for men or women, makes no sense.
 They are not just unique, they are right.

-Above two of Dirk's skirts.
-Also accessories should always, in form, structure and colours, be coordinated.
-And that is what many men, not just those wearing skirts, forget about, or they have no understanding for it.
+Dirk-s Designs Above two of Dirk's skirts.
+Accessories should always be coordinated.
+And that is what many men, not just those wearing skirts, forget about.
+Or they lack understanding.
 Dirk has.

-On the first picture you might notice how wind-breaker and shoes, knee socks and T-shirt, and skirt and smartphone cover perfectly interconnect.
-On the next, everything is in black and white.
+In the first picture, you might notice how the windbreaker and boots, his knee socks and T-shirt, and his skirt and his smartphone cover perfectly interconnect.
+In the next picture, everything is in black and white.

 The pictures are published here with Dirk's consent.